-Record Description Tree In botanical science, a tree is a perennial plant which consists of one or multiple trunk which supports branches and leaves.
-Trees are generally taller than 5 metres and will live for more than ten seasons, with some species living for hundreds or thousands of seasons Genus and Species Botanical taxonomy of trees uses the binominal system of a genus and species, often there are subspecies and subgenus as well as cultivars.
+Record Description Tree In botanical science, a tree is a perennial plant which consists of one or multiple trunks which supports branches and leaves.
+Trees are generally taller than 5 metres and will live for more than ten seasons, with some species living for hundreds or thousands of seasons.
+Genus and Species Botanical taxonomy of trees uses the binominal system of a genus and species, often there are subspecies and subgenus as well as cultivars.
 When identifying tree species, identification techniques such as assessing the tree's form, flower, stem, fruit and location are used.
 Identifying the right species is critical in assessing the tree's legalisation and environmental benefit.
 All efforts are made to correctly identify each tree to species level, where possible.
 Genus is the broader group to which the tree belongs e.g. Eucalyptus, Fraxinus and Melaleuca .
 Species identifies the specific tree within the genus e.g. Eucalyptus camaldulensis, Fraxinus griffithi or Melaleuca styphelioides .
 Trees will also be assigned the most commonly used Common Name.
 Common Names are not generally used for identification due to their nonspecific use, i.e. Melia azedarach is commonly known as White Cedar in South Australia but is also called Chinaberry Tree, Pride of India, Beadtree, Cape Lilac, Syringa Berrytree, Persian Lilac, and Indian Lilac; equally similar common names can refer to trees from completely different Genus e.g. Swamp Oak, Tasmanian Oak and English Oak are from the Casuarina, Eucalyptus and Quercus genus's respectively.
 Height Tree height is estimated by the arborist at the time of assessment.
 Tree height is observed and recorded in the following ranges; <5m, 5-10m, 10-15m and >20m.
 Spread Tree crown spread is estimated by the arborist at the time of assessment and recorded in the following ranges <5m, 5-10m, 10-15m, 15-20m, >20m.
-Health Tree health is assessed using the Arborman Tree Solutions - Tree Health Assessment Method that is based on international best practice.
-Structure re Tree structure is assessed using Arborman Tree Solutions - Tree Structure Assessment Method that is based on international best practice.
-Tree Risk Assessment Tree Risk is assessed using Tree Risk Assessment methodology.
-The person conducting the assessment has been trained in the International Society of Arboriculture Tree Risk Assessment Qualification (TRAQ), Quantified Tree Risk Assessment (QTRA) and/or VALID Tree Risk Assessment (VALID).
-Refer to the Methodology within the report for additional information.
-Legislative Status Legislation status is identified through the interpretation of the Development Act 1993 , the Natural Resource Management Act 2004 , the Native Vegetation Act 1991 and/or any other legislation that may apply.
-MitigationMeasures to reduce tree risk, improve tree condition, remove structural flaws, may other conditions as appropriate may be recommended in the form of pruning and is in the Tree Assessment Findings (Appendix B).
-Tree pruning is recommended accordance with AS4373-2007 Pruning amenity trees where practicable.
-Where mea to mitigate risk is not possible and the risk is unacceptable, then tree removal or fu investigation is recommended.
+Health Tree health is assessed using the Arborman Tree Solutions - Tree Health Assessmen Method that is based on international best practice.
+Structure Tree structure is assessed using Arborman Tree Solutions - Tree Structure Assessment Method that is based on international best practice.
+Tree Risk Assessment Assessment Qualification (TRAQ) Quantified Life Risk Assessment (QTRA) and Legislative Status Legislation status is identified through the interpretation of the Development Act 1993 , the Natural Resource Management Act 2004 , the Native Vegetation Act 1991 and/or any other legislation that may apply.
+Mitigation Measures to reduce tree risk, improve tree condition, remove structural flaws, manage other conditions as appropriate may be recommended in the form of pruning and is listed in the Tree Assessment Findings (Appendix B).
+Tree pruning is recommended in accordance with AS4373-2007 Pruning amenity trees where practicable.
+Where measures to mitigate risk is not possible and the risk is unacceptable, then tree removal or further investigation is recommended.